mxagar/eda_fe_summary/README.md

 		- Classification: `StratifiedKFold` to keep class ratios and avoid bias
 	- Define a `Pipeline` with the models from which parameters need to be found/optimized (see `Pipelines` below).
 	- Instantiate and fit `GridSearchCV` with the parameters to be optimized.
+    	- Define correct parameter grid.
+    	- Define `cv = k`; `k`: how many different exclusive validation splits.
+    	- Define correct scoring; beware that not all scores are for multi-class; use one-versus-rest for mult-class, e.g., `roc_auc_ovr`.
 	- **Alternative**: use models with built-in cross-validation: `RidgeCV`, `LassoCV`, `ElasticNetCV`.
 - Model interpretation: see [03_Classification_IBM.md](https://github.com/mxagar/machine_learning_ibm/blob/main/03_Classification/03_Classification_IBM.md)
 	- If the model is interpretable (linear, trees, KNN), plot model parameters to understand what's going on; often it's better than the predictions: